pre/hyy-voting-api/README.md

 * Install Firefox
 * Install [Geckodriver](https://github.com/mozilla/geckodriver/releases)

-Run tests and Watch changes:
+* Run tests and Watch changes:
 `guard`

-Run tests once (provide filename to run an individual test):
+* Run tests once (provide filename to run an individual test):
 `rspec`

+* You may run a specific test using `focus: true` in the test description.
+  - You can also use aliases `fit`, `fcontext` and `fdescribe` respectively.

 ## Tips